nearform/titus/packages/titus-kitchen-sink-backend/README.md

 * Docker compose config to start database and Hapi
 * Uses host filesystem, so no need to restart containers on code change
 * Hot reloading Hapi server
-* Web-based Postgresql ui using adminer
+* Web-based Postgresql ui using [Adminer](https://www.adminer.org/)
 * Graphql with sample schema and associated db migrations and seed
 * Postgresql Hapi plugin with transaction control
 * Sample source structure for organising Hapi and Graphql components
 * Sample test setup using Jest
 * Linting using eslint/Standard

+## Getting started

+Run `npm run start`, this will build and run all the necessary docker containers.

+Verify it works with `curl http://127.0.0.1:5000/hello/random`

+You can tail the server logs with `docker logs -f docker_api_1`.

 ## API documentation

-Setting the `NODE_ENV` to `development`, you will be able to access the API `swagger` documentation at [http://localhost:5000/documentation](http://localhost:5000/documentation)
+Setting the `NODE_ENV` to `development`, you will be able to access the API `swagger` documentation at [http://127.0.0.1:5000/documentation](http://127.0.0.1:5000/documentation).
+This is set by default when you use `npm run start`

 ## Developing

+`npm run start` will run everything in local development mode.
+Any code changes you make will automatically restart the server.

+Titus uses Docker Compose, see [docker/docker-compose-dev.yml](docker/docker-compose-dev.yml).

 ### Docker